nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 that point the server has already processed the attacker’s message with the replayed TokenBindingMessage.

+If the client secures the PSK with the same level of protection as the Token Binding key, then for an attacker to steal the PSK to attack the 0-RTT exporter would mean that the attacker could also steal the Token Binding key directly.
+Therefore, it is recommended that any client implementing Token Binding on 0-RTT connections also secure their PSK resumption secrets with the same strength as their Token Binding keys.

 This sort of replayability of a TokenBindingMessage is different than the replayability caveat of 0-RTT application data in TLS 1.3.
 A network observer can replay 0-RTT data from TLS 1.3 without knowing any secrets of the client or